csula-students/beautiful-data-project-dream/notes/homeworks/homework2.md

 ## Tasks

 * Create team repo
-* Push initial commit
+* Push commits to your own repo
 * Implement your data collector
+* Acquire data
+* Store data in local file storage
-* Answer questions in description
+* Answer questions in description of Pull Request

 ## Deliverables

 * CSNS submission including team info and link to your repo
 * Github pull request
   * Answer questions in the description of pull request
-  * Implement data collector
+  * Implement data collector interfaces
   * Test your own data collector

 ## Grading rubric